amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

 13. In most of the networking software multi-threading is required.
 Posix threads in C are easy to use.
 I detach the thread after creating it by using pthread_detach() so that I don't have to do pthread_join().

-14. So, actually there is not enough reason to use C++ in the networking software.
+14. So, actually there is not enough reason to use C++ in networking software.
 In networking software, most of the features of C++ are not used.
 The only feature that's used is the C++ class to wrap the C code.
 But then there is no point in using C++.
 C code base can be managed well by having reviews of the code by 3-4 team members and the team lead and then some testing before it is checked in.

 15. So, my opinion is that networking software should not be written in C++ but it should be written in C.